zowe/docs-site/docs/user-guide/configure-zowe-ha-server.md

 where, the `ha-instance-id` argument is the high availability instance ID that is defined in the `haInstances` section of the `zowe.yaml` configuration file.
 To learn more about `zowe.yaml`, see the [Updating the zowe.yaml configuration file](configure-instance-directory.md) section.

-This command enables you to start multiple instances of a same component, which eliminates single point of failure to ensure continuous operation of Zowe components.
+This command enables you to start multiple instances of a same component, which eliminates single point of failure to ensure continuous operation of Zowe z/OS server components.

 - If you want to have more than one Zowe high availability instance running concurrently, use the optional parameter `JOBNAME` with the START command to distinguish the Zowe high availability instances from each other.